Full-Time

 • Assist in the development of tools wherever necessary to improve day-to-day task

 Sophos provides cybersecurity solutions to protect businesses from digital threats like malware, ransomware, and phishing attacks.
 Their products include endpoint protection for individual devices, network security for entire systems, and mobile security for smartphones and tablets.
 A key feature is Sophos Central, a cloud-based management console that allows users to oversee all security measures from one platform, making it easier to manage and respond to threats.
 Additionally, Sophos offers Managed Detection and Response (MDR) services, where experts monitor and address security incidents for clients who may not have in-house capabilities.
-Unlike many competitors, Sophos focuses on an integrated approach to security, combining various services and training programs to enhance client understanding and usage of their solutions.
-The company's goal is to provide comprehensive protection for organizations of all sizes, ensuring they can operate securely in a digital environment.
+Unlike many competitors, Sophos focuses on an integrated approach to security, combining various services and products under a subscription model, which provides consistent revenue and allows for ongoing support and training for clients.

 Company Size